 However, if you have sufficient evidence that you’ve been discriminated against, one answer may be to file a discrimination claim.
 If you decide to go down this path, you need to be prepared to argue and support your case.

 If you’re worried about discrimination in your job search, you can be proactive to avoid it or efficiently handle it when it does appear.
 Be aware of the kind of questions that may lead to discrimination and answer them in a way that the hiring manager cannot use the information against you.

 If you are particularly worried about age discrimination, this article on how to avoid age discrimination on your resume will help you a lot.

 Finally, pay attention to the behaviors and attitudes of your hiring manager after revealing potentially sensitive information.
-If you tell the interviewer that you hope to have children someday soon and they immediately close up or end the interview, you’ll know you’re being discriminated against.
+If you tell the interviewer that you hope to have children someday soon and they immediately close up or end the interview, then you’re likely being discriminated against in the hiring process.

 About this guest author:

 Sarah Landrum is a leading millennial career expert and the founder of Punched Clocks, a career and happiness blog for young professionals.
 Follow Sarah on social media @SarahLandrum for more advice on creating a career you love!